StoychoMihaylov/corona-registration-microservices-demo/README.md

   - Docker compose for container orchestration

 # The idea of the app
-Let's assume that there are thousend of people that register in the app.
-So we need a good architecture to have a place for scaling in the future and also we need to handle somehow the huge daily load on out services.
+Let's assume that there are thousands of people that register in the app every day.
+So we need a good architecture to have a place for scaling in the future and also we need to handle somehow the huge daily load on our services.
 So we want to use a messaging queue system and containerization in order to scale by multiplying instances of our most loaded services.

 # How to run corona-registration-microservices-demo app
 1. Make sure you have installed on your machine: